 As you strive to provide your guests with the best experience possible, it’s important that you stay up to date on marketing trends to keep your competitive edge.
 Early adoption of newer marketing techniques can be great, but remember that your marketing needs to be centered around your guests in order for it to be centered around revenue.

-Here are a few trends we expect to see in 2018.
+Here are a few trends we expect to see.

 As you’ll quickly notice reading through this guide, we use the word experience A LOT.
 That’s because as a hotel, you don’t necessarily have a single product or service you give to your guests.
 While you have a wide variety of services you provide for them, their stay is so much more than how great your housekeeping staff tidies up their room.

 Your hotel provides a unique experience that your guests can’t get anywhere else.
 Focusing on providing an experience also allows you to reduce the common marketing problem of only focusing on top of funnel tactics.
 Instead, you can tailor your messages to exactly where each person is and develop a relationship with them around a positive experience.